*** Costa Rica Costa Rican ropa niño niños Costa Rica boys clothing

 The pre-Colombian economy was primarily hunter gathering by primitive Native American tribes.
 The modern territory of Costa Rica was beyond the extent of the Maya to the north.
 There are no important Mayan sites in Costa Rica.
 There must have been, however, trade connections.
 The name Costa Rica means 'rich coast' in Spanish.
 However most of the country's population don't live near the coast.
 The coast of Central America was Columbus' first land fall on the mainland of the Americas.
 The name was based on the Spanish seeing gold jewelry being worn by the the natives they spotted along the coast.
 Costa Rica was the first Central American country to achieve a modicum of stability.
 In this, Costa Rica is different than much of Central America which has been reflected in the economy.
 The economy as in other Central American countries has been based on agricultural commodities.
 Coffee is especially important.
 Since World War II, tourism has become increasingly important along with foreign retirees.
 Here stability is an important factor.
 Unlike many other Latin American countries, Costa Rica does not have important natural resources like oil or metals.
 Tourism has become an important part of the country's economy.
 Among the activities that tourists enjoy is whale watching.
 They are also attracted by the country's biodiversity, in part because of the large protected areas.
 Costa Rica is a very small country.
 It has just about 0.1 percent of the world's total area, but 5 percent of the biodiversity.
 Costa Rica is an important exporter of agricultural products, especially bananas and coffee.
 Despite the country's small area, it accounts for 10 percent of the total exports of banana worldwide.
 That is the second place just behind Ecuador, another small country.
 Costa Rica is also the biggest producer of pineapple worldwide.
 Costa Rica is developing a mixed economy.
 It is one of the world's biggest producer of medical equipment, specially body prothesis.
 Several companies of the industry like St Jude Medical, Boston Scientific, among others manufacture their products here which are then exported to the rest of the world.
 Since the Great Recession 2010, Costa Rica has impressive if not spectacular economic growth, 3.8 percent (2017).
 The major exports are still bananas, coffee, sugar, and beef.
 Exports of industrial and processed agricultural products are diversifying export shipments to include value-added goods.
 A bright spot is medical devices.
 Costa Rica's impressive biodiversity also makes it a key destination for ecotourism.
 Foreign investors are attracted by the country's political stability and high educational levels compared to other countries in the region.
 The Government has offered incentives in free-trade zones.
 Investors face, however, many of the same issues concerning the political culture of the region which prevent Latin American countries from replicating the success of the Asian Tigers.
 Problems include inadequate infrastructure, high energy costs, a complicated and unfriendly bureaucracy, weak investor protection, and weak contract enforcement.
 There is also rising fiscal deficit, rising public debt, and relatively low levels of domestic revenue.

 The ethnic make up of Costa Ricans also different than the rest of Central America.
 The population is largely of European origins.
 The indigenous (Native American) and Black population is relatively small.
-The great bulk of the population is mestizo or white (European), something like 85 percent of the population.
+What is now Costa Rica was on the far southern fringe of the Mayan culyural area.
+Panama to the south has a relatively substanial African population.
+Costa Rica has a larger European population than the rest of Central Amerrica.
+Most of the population is of European ancestry with a substantia, but but smaller Mestizo popultion than most of the rest of Central America.
+This may have changed slightly with the large numbers of recent Nicaraguan migrants who have fled Nicaraguan in recent years.
+(The Communist regime in Nicaragua is both oppressive and has created a failing ecinomy--only marginlly better than Cuba or Venezuela.)
+About 85 percent of the population is of European or mestizo ancestry.
+And the Costan Rican mestizo population is more heavily European that the mestizo population in the rest of Central America.
 Mestizo has, however, a somewhat different meaning in Costa Rica than in the rest of Latin America.
 Costa Ricans tend to have a concept of mestizo almost entirely focused on European ancestry.
 In many other Latin American countries today, other countries embrace their indigenous heritage to some extent, although this varies.
 In Costa Rica it is more symbolic.
 We do not fully understand this, but it probably restates to the fact Costa Rica was not part of a major advanced indigenous civilization.
 We believe that the mestizo population is more dominantly European than many other Latin American countries, although we do not yet have DNA study data.
-The African and mulatto population is mostly found along the Caribbeans coast, perhaps 10 percent of the population.
-There are indigenous peoples (about2 percent) and small numbers of Chinese and other groups.
+About 2 percent of the population is Amer-Indiam (some 0.1 million peope) who live on 22 authorized reservations.
+Over 5 percent of Costaa Ricans are Mulatto with about 2 percenr are of African ancestery, mostly located in Limón province (Caribbean coast) as a result of the importaion of 19th century imprtation of Jamaican laborers.
+As a result, of the relatively small Amer-Indian and African populaions, Costa Rica is the most ethnically homogeneous country in Central America.

 Costa Rica is commonly divided into four major areas which have distinct climatic patterns despite the country being so small.
 The Pacific is notable for sun, sand, surf, and modern wellness activities, The tourist industry is important and draws beachgoers and surfers.
 The Caribbean coast is also popular with tourists.
 It has big waves and beaches.
 It is warm like like the Pacific coast, but more humid.
 The world famous Tortuguero National Park is located along the Pacific coast.
 It is an important turtle nesting and wildlife.
 Boats have traditionally been the most common form of transportation needed to move through palm tree-lined canals.
 The Northern Plains has moderate elevations and consists of fertile plains and the iconic Arenal Volcano along with bio-dense rain-forests for which the country bis noted.
 Sarapiqui is particularly important.
 This area attracts tourists interested in nature, both flora and fauna.
 The country has a notable record in environmental stewardship.
 And the iconic green macaw numbers among other species are increasing, especially in Sarapiqui.
 The Central Valley is the country's economic and population center.
 As in so many Latin America countries, the capital, San Jose, is located here in the interior highlands.
 The Central Valley is most important coffee-producing area.
 Costa Rica's major crop. .